Mengjiehasaheart/KGS-PRO-V1/README.md

   - TL = (A_max − A) / A_max

 - Reference PDFs are bundled under “References” in the app for quick download.
-- Most tables and figures are downloadable if you hover over the right corner of these objects